Why Cash Runway Matters, How to Calculate it & Make it More Efficient

 What Is Cash Runway?

 Runway is the amount of time, in months, a business has before it runs out of cash.
 For companies growing through venture capital, it’s an at-a-glance metric that shows the number of months you have left before your cash balance hits $0.
-While you may see people talking about different types of cash runway — company cash, team cash, and founder cash — finance teams typically look at this metric on a holistic basis for the company.
+While you may see people talking about different types of cash runway — company cash, team cash, and founder cash — CFOs and finance teams typically look at this metric on a holistic basis for the company.

 How Do You Calculate Cash Runway?